DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 ---

-**TL;DR** Developers have a lot of options when deciding to building mobile apps.
+**TL;DR** Developers have a lot of options when deciding to build mobile apps.
 Xamarin allows developers to build cross-platform apps using C#.
 Learn how to build a cross-platform Android and iOS application utilizing a single codebase and add user authentication with Auth0.

 ---

 The importance of having a great mobile app cannot be understated.
-The good news is developers have a lot of options on how to build mobile apps. **Native**, **hybrid**, **responsive web** - and the frameworks that come with them give developers a lot of flexibility and they all have pros and cons.
+The good news is developers have a lot of options on how to build mobile apps. **Native**, **hybrid**, **responsive web** - and the frameworks that come with them - give developers a lot of flexibility and they all have pros and cons.
 Native development will likely grant the best performance, but you'll have to maintain each platform separately.
 Hybrid development will allow you to target multiple platforms with one codebase, but you won't get the same performance.
 Responsive web will allow you to convert your web app to a mobile friendly version quickly, but you won't be able to access the native device features and APIs nor the app stores.

-The general rule of thumb when building any application is that you should build it with the technology you are most familiar with.
+While learning new technologies is great, many developers like to stick to the rule of thumb which states that you should build with the technology you are most familiar with and use the right tool for the job.
 Building a native iOS app for the "performance" benefits when you have zero Objective-C knowledge will likely yield a negative result.
 [Xamarin](https://www.xamarin.com/) is a framework for building cross-platform applications in C#, so if you've ever worked with the Microsoft technology stack, you should feel right at home.
 In today's post, we'll build a cross-platform iOS and Android app with Xamarin.

 ## Why Xamarin?